stephansturges/Tator/readme.md

 Built on top of [YBAT](https://github.com/drainingsun/ybat), [OpenAI CLIP](https://github.com/openai/CLIP), and Meta’s [SAM](https://github.com/facebookresearch/segment-anything) / [SAM2](https://github.com/facebookresearch/sam2).
 Novel code is released under the MIT License (see below).
 GIF assets in this README showcase the Auto Class workflows.

+## 2025-11-10 – Qwen Assist & Backend Controls

+- Landed first-class Qwen 2.5 support: the backend now mirrors the PyImageSearch zero-shot recipe (chat templates + `process_vision_info`) and exposes `/qwen/infer` so the UI can request raw boxes, bbox→SAM cleanups, or SAM-ready click points.
+- Added a **Qwen Config** tab plus an Assist card in the labeling view.
+You can edit the base `{image_type}/{items}/{extra_context}` templates, override prompts per image, pick output modes, and stream responses directly into YOLO boxes without touching scripts.
+- Introduced a **Backend** tab so the browser can point at any FastAPI root (local or tunneled) without code edits; the README now documents the remote GPU workflow end-to-end, including the new Qwen env vars.
+- Expanded Quick Start docs and the shortcut list (hello `W` delete hotkey) so every UI change ships with matching guidance.

 ## 2025-11-09 – Task Queue & Batch Tweaks

 - Added a persistent task queue overlay that surfaces every pending SAM preload/activation/tweak so you can see exactly what the backend is chewing on.